 There are no pre-requisites.
-Athough 10BEA is a good background the course is based on no prior accounting knowledge.
+The course is based on no prior accounting knowledge.
 Both literacy and numeracy skills are required with three standards having report components.
 The course is very reliant on consistent effort and a willingness to seek support as required.
 This is because most topics build upon past learning.
 For that reason we have concerns for students who try and "transfer" to this course mid year.